 The Arizona Game and Fish Department is again offering a unique opportunity for people to learn more about Arizona’s colorful forest hummingbirds at the 10th annual High Country Hummers Festival.
-On Saturday, July 27, 2013, Sheri Williamson, one of the nation’s foremost experts on hummingbirds, will lead a capture and bird-banding event with the invaluable assistance of a dedicated group of volunteers that is free and open to the public.
+On Saturday, exact date yet to be determined, 2014, Sheri Williamson, one of the nation’s foremost experts on hummingbirds, will lead a capture and bird-banding event with the invaluable assistance of a dedicated group of volunteers that is free and open to the public.
 Participants will be able to observe researchers up close as they handle, measure and band these flying jewels.
 The festival takes place at the department’s Sipe White Mountain Wildlife Area located near Eagar in eastern Arizona.

 This one-of-a-kind program begins at 8 a.m. and concludes at noon.
 There is no admission fee; expenses are underwritten by the department’s Heritage Fund.
 Supported by Arizona lottery dollars, the Heritage Fund is dedicated to the education, conservation and enhancement of Arizona’s wildlife, biological diversity, scenic wonders and environment.

 Come prepared to spend most of the morning outdoors with the potential of some summer rain.
 It’s a good idea to bring a camera, as there will be plenty of great photo opportunities, such as taking your picture with a live raptor at the Department’s Adobe Mountain Wildlife Center “critter photo booth.”